-Pull the starter handle (D): Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly until the engine fires.
-Push in the choke control as soon as the engine fires which can be heard through a "puff" sound.
-Keep on pulling the cord powerfully until the engine starts.
+Pull the starter handle (4): Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly until the engine fires.

+Push down the red choke control (5): As soon as the engine fires which can be heard through a "puff" sound, push down on the red choke control.

+Pull the starter handle (6): Keep on pulling the cord powerfully until the engine starts.